 Bass performance has also improved over the last 12 months.
 In some products, like the VIZIO 46-Inch, Sonos PLAYBAR, or Bose SoundTouch 300′ bass performance is certainly on another level compared with other brands.
 No matter how much bass response improves, you’ll always get the best sound with a soundbar/subwoofer combo.

 There are many reasons why you would want a soundbar.
 Soundbars became popular as slimline speakers to boost the sound of a flatscreen TV.
 While flatscreens provide excellent picture quality, the sound is often thin and not very loud.
 Soundbars made it possible to increase the audio quality while still maintaining a minimal footprint, often mounted below the TV.

 Nowadays, soundbars have become significantly more advanced.
 Consumers expect bigger sound, more bass, and the latest home theater features.
 And this is where you need to decide whether or not to choose a soundbar.

 If you’re looking to improve the sound of your TV, then a soundbar is the best speaker for the job.
-There are also great home theater soundbar options, featuring virtual surround sound, which obviously cost more money but are quick and easy to install and do the job.
+There are also great home theater soundbar options featuring virtual surround sound, which cost more money but are quick and easy to install and do the job.

-However, if you are looking for the best home theater experience, then a proper surround sound system is definitely the better option.
-Sure, there are more speakers, cables, and money required to get the system installed, but the audio quality will be significantly better and you’ll experience a true surround sound experience.
+However, if you are looking for the best home theater experience, a proper surround sound system is the better option.
+Sure, more speakers, cables, and money are required to get the system installed, but the audio quality will be significantly better, and you’ll experience a true surround sound experience.